 After founding a subsidiary called Stock Cognac Medicinal, the company started bottling products sent from Italy.
 But step by step, the subsidiary began to participate in production, as well.

-In 1927 the company first began to produce Fernet Stock in the Božkov distillery.
+In 1927 the company first began to produce Fernet Stock in a liqueur factory in Plzen-Bozkov.
 But during World War II, the Nazis claimed ownership of the company as they considered it "Jewish property".

 In 1947, after the war had ended, Lionello Stock was able to regain control over his company.
 But his luck only lasted for about a year before the whole subsidiary was nationalized.